 “This partnership with WWF is an excellent opportunity to enable the Tiger Action Fund to have an even greater impact.
 We are confident that by combining our resources and talents, we can provide a boost to the TX2 goal of doubling wild tigers.
 As we share the same values and commitment to a healthy planet for wildlife and people, it was a natural fit between Asian Tigers Group and WWF.”—Gordon Bell, Chairman, Asian Tigers Group.

-The Group’s Tiger Action Fund was established in 2001 and extended to WWF-Singapore in 2017, enabling the provision of critical resources such as training for rangers, anti-poaching efforts, research and policy advocacy, and communications support.
+Since 2017, it has been extended to WWF-Singapore to support tiger conservation work, including anti-poaching efforts, research and policy advocacy, and communications support.
 In the long term, these measures will inspire collective action across the globe to protect Asia’s wild tigers and catalyse impactful legislative change.

-A meet and greet session and roadshows conducted by WWF to engage with Asian Tigers Group and its employees
+Meet and greet session and talk conducted by WWF-Singapore to engage with Asian Tigers Group and its employees

 If you’re interested in exploring a similar partnership with WWF-Singapore, contact: